2011 UK & Ireland Greyhound Racing Year: Tracks

 Hopes were still high that Walthamstow Stadium could be saved, Henlow Stadium owner Bob Morton pledged to keep it alive and provide 500 jobs.
-However the longer it remained unused as a greyhound track the less likely it would return.
+However, the longer it remained unused, the less likely it was that it would return to use as a greyhound track.
 Towards the end of the year plans were released by developer London and Quadrant to build 294 homes on the site which created an added supporter in favour of saving the stadium in the form of the newly formed residents association.
 The iconic entrance sign to the stadium would continue to be seen regardless of the outcome because it was giving a listed building status.

 Newbridge in County Kildare suffered a closure in March but was soon purchased by Morgan & Franklin Consortium headed by Managing Director, David Morgan.
 Morgan had worked at a senior level with Bord na gCon in the past and was also the stadium director for Semple Stadium a hurling venue.
 The consortium included Peter Franklin, former head of marketing at the Bord Na gCon.

 Independent stadium Ayr (Whitletts at Voluntary Park) closed after the local council had health and safety concerns.